- FNA is an abbreviation for Fine Needle Aspiration Biopsy. This is a common test performed thousands of times per day on people with thyroid nodules.

 Genetic Testing of Thyroid Nodules: Veracyte / Afirma, Asuragen, and Thyroseq

 There are three commercially available genetic testing companies for thyroid nodules: Veracyte (Afirma), Asuragen, and Thyroseq.
 They are similar, but each has some unique advantages.
-Typically your doctor will send your FNA biopsy specimin to just one of these three.
-Here are some specifics about the the genetic thyroid tests:
+Typically your doctor will send your FNA biopsy specimen to just one of these three.
+Here are some specifics about the genetic thyroid tests:

 If your FNA biopsy doesn't give you a good, reliable answer, (if it cannot tell the difference between a benign thyroid nodule and a thyroid cancer), you might need to take more invasive steps and even a biopsy during surgery to get a better sampling of cells from the thyroid nodule so the pathologist has more cells to examine under the microscope.
 If the doctor has reason to think the nodule is suspicious or worrisome for a thyroid cancer based upon the nodule size, symptoms, or ultrasound appearance, the preferred biopsy is to not stick needles in it again, but instead to REMOVE that entire half of the thyroid (called a thyroid lobectomy).
 The entire thyroid nodule will come out with the half of the thyroid (the thyroid "lobe") that it is growing in.
 A thyroid lobectomy can also be the main treatment for many patients with a diagnosis of thyroid nodules as well as many thyroid cancers.
 Said differently, sometimes removing half of the thyroid (thyroid lobectomy) will be all the surgery a patient needs and the cancer can be cured during this one operation.
 We have several videos discussing the pros and cons of removing half of the thyroid for thyroid cancer.
 There are many patients that can be cured of thyroid cancer just by removing half of the thyroid.